ipitio/backage/README.md

 ---

 The GitHub Packages API doesn't expose much metadata that other registries provide; this is the remedy.
 Four owner services are hosted and ran on GitHub: manual entry, automatic discovery, batch queuing, and batch processing.
-They query the GitHub API, scraping GitHub when needed, to produce a JSON endpoint served from GitHub and a SQLite database stored under GitHub Releases.
+They query the GitHub API, scraping GitHub when needed, to produce a JSON endpoint served from GitHub and a SQLite database stored on GitHub.

+You can view currently available owners [in the index](https://github.com/ipitio/backage/tree/index).
+To add any post-haste, you can open an issue and/or add the case-sensitive name of each user or organization on a new line in `owners.txt` on your own fork [here](https://github.com/ipitio/backage/edit/master/owners.txt) and make a pull request.
+Please add just the name(s) -- ids, repos, and packages will be obtained automatically!

 If you're here to make a badge, use something like [shields.io/json](https://shields.io/badges/dynamic-json-badge) with the endpoint parameters below.
 Here's what badges could look like for a few of the available parameters: